omahs/dusk-blockchain/README.md

 The wallet will show you a menu with available options, that you can navigate with the arrow keys and the enter key.

-Note that the wallet is a seperate process from the node, and thus closing the wallet does not stop the node from running.
+Note that the wallet is a separate process from the node, and thus closing the wallet does not stop the node from running.

 ## License